 Juan Young Trust

-Grants for projects and activities to enhance the health, education, and welfare of children under the age of 21 years old in Oregon
+Focuses on projects and activities to enhance the health, education, and welfare of children under the age of 21 years old in Oregon.

 Ongoing Grant Opportunities

 Albertsons Companies Foundation: seek out your town on the website

 - Youth and Education

 - Supporting Diversity and Inclusion of All Abilities

 May and Stanley Smith Charitable Foundation: Supports Elders, veterans, and people with disabilities

 JM/Milbank Foundation: Supports Safety, Education and Community Development